Muslim Shishani: North Caucasus wars

-He joined Ibn Khattab's group in 1995 using his wealth to support the group.
-During the Second Battle of Grozny he was severely wounded.
-After healing from his wounds he participated in the Battle of Vedeno alongside many other battles.
+He joined a group led by the Saudi-born pan-Islamist Ibn Khattab in 1995.

+Following the outbreak of the Second Chechen War in 1999, was severely wounded during the Second Battle of Grozny.
+After healing from his wounds, he participated in the Battle of Vedeno alongside many other battles.
 He served as Khattab's aide.
 A few years later he was promoted to emir of Vedeno.
 After the death of Ibn Khattab, he also served with Abu al-Walid in Chechnya.

 Shishani was appointed emir of the Sunzhensky District of Ingushetia on 11 May 2003 at a shura council meeting by Dokka Umarov, Shamil Basayev, Ruslan Gelayev, Vakha Arsanov, Abdul-Malik Mezhidov, and Abu al-Walid.
 He was in charge of multiple attacks against Russian forces in Ingushetia in 2003.
 An ambush near Galashki on 30 July employing a remote IED killed five Russian servicemen and another attack on 7 August, utilizing an RPG-18 and machine guns, near Nesterovskaya, killed six Russian servicemen.

 He was arrested that same year on 7 October with a Russian passport by the name of Murad Madaev.
 The authorities only found out his real identity weeks later.
 According to Memorial, a Russian human rights organization, he and four other companions were abducted in Ordzhonikidzevskaya.
 He was eventually found jailed in Vladikavkaz.
 Shishani was "convicted of involvement in an illegal armed group" in 2004, though he was acquitted of arms smuggling charges.
 In February 2006 Shishani was acquitted on all charges by the Supreme Court of Ingushetia and quickly left the courthouse; afterwards the courthouse was "besieged" by agents who his Moscow Bar Association lawyer suspected to be part of the Federal Security Service (FSB).

 During the Russo-Georgian War, a group that included Shishani notified the Georgian government that they had prepared 250 people in the gorge to fight against Russia but the war ended before they were called upon.

 In 2008, he traveled to Dagestan and organized militants there as part of the Caucasus Emirate.
 Shishani was a prominent figure in the Caucasus Emirate where he mainly trained soldiers.
 His presence opened up a passage for fighters from Georgia to travel to Dagestan.
 He continued training soldiers in Dagestan until a month and a half before the Lopota incident which happened around mid-2012.
 After this, Shishani moved back to Georgia and tried multiple times to enter Chechnya and once he realised it was impossible, he went through Turkey to Syria.